macs30123-s23/final-project-fake_news/README.md

 #### Research Questions
 1. Can fake news be predicted and if so, how well?
-2. What are the biggest differences between articles from reliable and unreliable sources and are there topics that are more susceptible to being faked?
+2. What are the biggest differences between reliable and unreliable articles, and are there topics that are more susceptible to being faked?

 #### Data
 Data come from [this](https://www.kaggle.com/competitions/fake-news/data) Kaggle competition.
 The key file is ```train.csv```, which is a labeled dataset of 20,800 news articles.
 The ```test.csv``` file does not contain labels so I excluded it from this project.